slatedb/slatedb/rfcs/0004-checkpoints.md

     pub manifest_poll_interval: Duration,

-    /// For readers that refresh their checkpoint, this specifies the lifetime to use for the created checkpoint.
-The checkpoint’s expire time will be set to the current time plus this value.
-If not specified, then the checkpoint will be created with no expiry, and must be manually removed. pub checkpoint_lifetime: Option<Duration>,
+    /// For readers that refresh their checkpoint, this specifies the lifetime to use for the
+    /// created checkpoint.
+The checkpoint’s expire time will be set to the current time plus
+    /// this value.
+If not specified, then the checkpoint will be created with no expiry, and
+    /// must be manually removed.
+This lifetime must always be greater than
+    /// manifest_poll_interval x 2
+    pub checkpoint_lifetime: Option<Duration>,